NSL-MT: Linguistically Informed Negative Samples for Efficient Machine Translation in Low-Resource Languages: Introduction

 \section{Introduction}

-Neural machine translation (MT) task has demonstrated important advances for high-resource language pairs where millions of parallel sentences enable models to learn complex translation patterns \citep{Zhang2020}.
-However, the majority of the world's 7,000+ languages lack such abundant resources.
-For these low-resource languages, collecting parallel data is expensive \citep{magueresse2020lowresourcelanguagesreviewpast}, yet linguistic expertise often exists in the form of native speakers who can articulate grammatical rules.
-This work addresses a fundamental question: \textit{Can we leverage explicit linguistic knowledge to compensate for scarce parallel data?}
+For high-resource languages, where millions of parallel sentences are available for training, neural machine translation (MT) has in recent years seen remarkable advances \citep{Zhang2020}.
+Unfortunately, the majority of the world's 7K+ languages lack such abundant training resources, with 15K sentence pairs being the practical limit.
+For these \emph{low-resource} languages, collecting parallel data is expensive \citep{magueresse2020lowresourcelanguagesreviewpast}.
+Yet linguistic expertise often exists in the form of native speakers who can articulate grammar rules.
+This condition reflects the reality for hundreds of African, indigenous, and minority languages worldwide.
+Moreover, many of these languages exist in sociolinguistic contexts where high-resource `colonial' languages dominate official communication and education~\citep{10.18356/27081990-151:/content/papers/10.18356/27081990-151}, which leaves large populations, often with limited literacy, unable to access important information in their native languages~\footnote{This motivates our focus on translating \emph{from} high-resource languages \emph{to} low-resource languages, rather than the reverse, as such translation enables broader information access. }.

-We focus particularly on scenarios where parallel data remains limited (at most 15,000 sentence pairs) but native speakers can provide linguistic guidance.
-This setting reflects the reality for hundreds of African, indigenous, and minority languages worldwide. \textbf{We do not compare against data collection methods or back-translation baselines because our work assumes these approaches remain economically challenging---since they still require a large amount of data}.
-Instead, we investigate how to maximize learning from the small parallel corpora that already exist.
+In this research we ask: \emph{\textbf{can we leverage explicit linguistic knowledge to compensate for scarce parallel data?}}